ClSlaid/TseinDNS/readme.md

 > *Tsein* indicates *Arrow* in Hunanese.

-*Yet it is still under development.*
+*It is currently still under development.*

 ## Software Architecture Planning
 The software will implements a connection manager, a DNS cache and other utilities for DNS resolving.